ckan/ckanext-xloader/README.rst

     ckanext.xloader.ignore_hash = False

     # Set this option to True to only load an excerpt of all files submitted to Xloader.
-    # If set to False (default) the whole file will be uploaded.
+    # If set to False (default) the whole file will be loaded.
     # An excerpt of files that are bigger than the configured max_content_length
-    # will also be uploaded.
+    # will also be loaded.
-    ckanext.xloader.upload_excerpt = true
+    ckanext.xloader.load_excerpt = true

-    # The number of rows that shall always be uploaded.
-Default is 100 rows.
-    ckanext.xloader.min_row_number = 100

 ------------------------
 Development Installation